Patient Outcomes

 A fall in a hospital is when a patient suddenly and unintentionally falls to the ground or lower level.
 This can happen in a hospital setting for a number of reasons, such as a change in medication, the after affects of an anaesthetic, or just because the surroundings are unfamiliar.
 Falls can injure patients and affect their recovery and independence.

 The graph below shows the number of patients that sustained a fall that caused an injury as a percentage of total patient bed-days (the number of days that all patients spend in hospital).
-Dubbo Private Hospital's rate is currently above the industry benchmark.
+Dubbo Private Hospital's rate is currently below (better than) the industry benchmark.

-We actively managing and working to prevent falls through our established Falls Prevention and Management Program and an electronic incident management and reporting system so we can monitor trends and make improvements.
+We actively manage and work to prevent falls through our established Falls Prevention and Management Program and an electronic incident management and reporting system so we can monitor trends and make improvements.
 A variety of best practice tools and prevention intervention guidelines are utilised to identify those consumers at high risk of having a fall.

 Unplanned Readmissions